himadri027roy/multi_agent_equity_consistency_audit/README.md

 - Applies strict schema validation, deterministic execution, numerical tolerance controls, and reproducible output generation.

 - Mirrors bank-style model-risk governance by combining evidence validation, process validation, outcome analysis, monitoring flags, and documented limitations.

 ---

+## Abstract

+This repository implements a deterministic auditing solver, `multi_agent_equity_consistency_audit`, for reconstructing and validating the complete consistency chain of an agentic equity research benchmark.
+The benchmark formalizes a workflow in which three role-restricted specialist agents, a valuation agent constrained to price-volume evidence, a fundamental agent constrained to filing-derived evidence, and a sentiment agent constrained to news-derived evidence, generate risk-profile-conditioned recommendations that are reconciled through structured multi-agent debate.
+The solver verifies four interlocking audit layers: role-access compliance and claim-evidence support; directed-graph reconstruction of debate logs with speaker-level PageRank aggregation and terminal-consensus reconciliation; realized portfolio performance under equal-weight BUY-only construction with rolling Sharpe diagnostics and alpha-beta excess-return regression; and risk-profile monotonicity with a constrained convex projection of risk-averse inclusion scores.
+The solver emits a single structured JSON object that summarizes the audit and assigns one discrete consistency signature from `{fully_consistent, portfolio_consistent_with_evidence_warnings, risk_profile_inconsistent, globally_inconsistent}`.

+---

+## 1. Background and Motivation

+The deployment of multi-agent language-model architectures for portfolio construction raises substantive concerns regarding evidentiary integrity, role compartmentalization, and the reconciliation of disagreement among specialist agents.
+A coordinated debate among role-prompted agents may improve portfolio selection, but realized portfolio performance alone is not sufficient to establish methodological coherence.
+A portfolio that outperforms its benchmark while relying on unsupported claims, unauthorized evidence channels, or a terminal consensus that fails to reconcile with the dataset decision table is economically successful but audit-inconsistent.
+This solver treats the benchmark as a single coupled consistency problem rather than a collection of independent validation checks.

+The audit enforces a strict separation between the analysis window, where evidence and stock-level features are used to form decisions, and the portfolio window, where realized returns are evaluated.
+Portfolio-window prices must not be used to form, revise, or reinterpret analysis-window decisions.
+Available evidence dates are interpreted within the analysis window, while portfolio-window prices are reserved for realized-performance evaluation.

+The full reference paper is available at https://arxiv.org/pdf/2508.11152.

+---